-ORIGINAL: The Bureau of Land Management says the Martin Fire, which stretches from Humboldt County into Elko County, has burned 435,569 acres, or 680 square miles.
-The fire is 97 percent contained.
+, which stretched from Humboldt County into Elko County, burned 435,569 acres, or 680 square miles.
+The fire is fully contained.

-It started burning about 50 miles northwest of Winnemucca July 5, 2018.
+It started burning about 50 miles northeast of Winnemucca July 5, 2018.

-Combined, there is $20,000 in rewards offered for information about who started the fire.
+The BLM has offered another $5,000 reward for information about who started the fire.
+Combined, there is $28,000 in rewards offered for information about who started the fire.

 Snyder Plumbing of Winnemucca is offering $1,000 and Humboldt County is offering $7,000.